-The university respects the faculty's right to make inquiries and express their opinions in regard to the learning and teaching strategies.
+UoNA respects the faculty's right to make inquiries and express their opinions in their learning and teaching strategies.
 All faculty are encouraged to exercise their individual judgment regarding the delivery of assigned courses, organization of topics, and learning approaches.

-The university does not attempt to control the personal opinion, nor the public expression of that opinion, of any member of the University.
+The university does not attempt to control the personal opinion, nor the public expression of that opinion, of any member of UoNA.
 However, faculty and staff have an obligation to avoid any action which purports to commit the institution to a position on any issue without the sanction of the administration.